EBS d.a.c.: Controversy

 The former head of EBS Building Society Fergus Murphy told the Oireachtas Banking Inquiry in 2015 there was a “very reasonable chance” the institution could have made it through the crash without being nationalised and merged with AIB if it had not got involved in land development and commercial property lending.

 “They got into it because they felt they were losing relevance” and “needed to create new profit pools”, Mr Murphy told the committee.
 EBS became involved in commercial property lending in 2001/02 and in land and development loans in 2005.
 The combined loan book amounted to €1.7 billion by the end of 2007.
 Mr Murphy took over as chief executive of EBS in January 2008 and ceased its lending to commercial property and land development projects.

 On 18 June 2018, EBS admitted that a further 500 customers were caught up in its tracker mortgage scandal, which brought the number of its customers affected to 2,400.

 In November 2020 a financial advisor who was an employee of EBS and who stole a total €271,000 from elderly and vulnerable people was jailed for eleven months at Sligo Circuit Court.
 The court heard she had "not paid back a penny".
 Her victims said she had abused her position as a financial adviser and a "trusted employee."

+In June 2022, the Central Bank of Ireland reprimanded and fined EBS d.a.c. trading as EBS €13.4m for a series of significant and long-running failings in the treatment of its mortgage customers, between August 2004 and June 2020.
+As a result of this investigation alone, EBS has admitted to 36 separate regulatory breaches.
+This fine was separate from the more than the €105m that EBS has been required to pay to date in redress, compensation and account balance adjustments to impacted customers.